opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 ### Discussion

 While the IoU score seems low, its hard to see this lacking qualitatively.
 Below is an plot with U-Net's segmentation of four input images.
 From a human perspective, the model appears to capture the essential features and boundaries effectively which is the main motivation behind medical image segmenation.
-Also here we can see U-Nets IoU scores from the original paper from another segmentation competition on cell segmentation compared to 4 other methods:
+Also here we can see U-Net's IoU scores from the original paper from another segmentation competition on cell segmentation compared to 4 other methods:

 ![example from paper of U-Net IoU]({{ '/assets/images/27/unet-paper-iou.png' | relative_url }} )
 <br>